Avery Warley-Talbert: USA Basketball

-Born in Washington D.C., Warley was selected to represent the USA at the 2011 Pan American Games held in Guadalajara, Mexico.
+Born in Washington D.C., Warley was selected to represent the US at the 2011 Pan American Games held in Guadalajara, Mexico.
 The USA team lost their first two games in close contests, losing to Argentina 58–55 and Puerto Rico 75–70.
 The team rebounded to win their games against Mexico and Jamaica, but the 2–2 overall record left them in seventh place.
 Warley averaged 2.5 points per game.